Must-do Things to do on Phillip Island

 Spy on a seal with the seals’ cameras inside the Nobbies Centre, or go outside and try to spot dolphins while enjoying the stunning view of the ocean.
 Two kilometres offshore from the Nobbies, there’s Seal Rocks, home of over 20,000 Australian Fur Seals (book a cruise if you want to get close to them).

-In case you got inspired by this post and heading to Phillip Island, see you there.
-I’m definitely coming back soon.
+I hope you got inspired by this post and heading to Phillip Island on a day trip.